 While both of these approaches can work, they are quite labor-intensive, which is why many people just eat “regular” amounts of carbs on high-carb days and purposely reduce their carb intake on their lower-carb days.

 That’s the approach you will find in the sample meal plan below.

 How to Do Carb Cycling

-To cycle your carbs successfully, you should align your diet to your activity levels.
+To cycle your carbs successfully, you should align your diet to your planned physical activity level.

-How many high or low carb days should you have?
+How many high or low-carb diet days should you have?

 - Monday – high carb (train)